How much does it cost to build a house? [2026]

 Frequently Asked Questions: Cost To Build a House

-- Fixed/lump sum contract – A set price for the entire project.
+1. Fixed/lump sum contract: A set price for the entire project.

-- Cost-plus contract – Pays for materials and labour with an added margin.
+2. Cost-plus contract: Pays for materials and labour with an added margin.

-- Standard contract – A mix of fixed and flexible pricing elements.
+3. Standard contract: A combination of fixed and flexible pricing.

-Single-storey, rectangular homes with modest finishes and standard materials are the most affordable to build.
-Kit homes and modular homes can also be cost-effective options.
+Single-storey, rectangular homes with standard materials and modest finishes are generally the most affordable in 2026.
+Kit homes and modular homes can also reduce costs.

-Initially, energy-efficient homes may cost more due to high-quality insulation, solar panels, and water-saving systems.
-However, they reduce long-term energy costs, making them a smart investment.
+Energy-efficient homes may cost more upfront for insulation, solar panels, and water-saving systems.
+However, they reduce long-term energy and water bills, making them a smart investment.

 Yes, it’s important to have: